autobrr/autobrr.com/docs/faqs.md

 autobrrctl --config /home/username/.config/autobrr change-password <USERNAME>
 ```

+## I want to change my username {#change-username}

+If you want to change your username, you need to change it directly in the database.
+Use the command line or an sqlite editor.

 ## How can I use my freeleech tokens from RED? {#redacted-freeleech-tokens}

 This is something a lot of users are asking for.